 - Once the feet are ready you need to add them to the bunny.

 - Place one on each side of the rabbit and hold them for a second or two.
 Make sure the bunny is straight and is not tipping over.

 - Support it with whatever you have around the house.
-I like to use bottles of sprinkles and make a cookie maze with it.
+I like to use bottles of sprinkles and make a cookie maze with them.

 - I didn’t take a picture of this but, add a brown line for a ribbon and add an edible flower.
 You can learn how to make them here or here.